danielj1415/EECS-101/README.md

-# EECS-145
+# EECS-101
-Folder containing all the EECS 145 Data Management project assignments from the University of California, Irvine
+Folder containing all project assignments from the EECS 101: Computer Vision course at the University of California, Irvine.